Assassination of Martin Luther King Jr.: Coretta Scott King v. Loyd Jowers

 In 1997, King's son Dexter met with Ray and asked him, "I just want to ask you, for the record, um, did you kill my father?"
 Ray replied, "No. No I didn't," and King told Ray that he, along with the King family, believed him.
 The King family urged that Ray be granted a new trial.
 In 1999, the family filed a civil case against Jowers and unnamed co-conspirators for the wrongful death of King.
 The case, Coretta Scott King, et al. vs. Loyd Jowers et al., Case No. 97242, was tried in the circuit court of Shelby County, Tennessee from November 15 to December 8, 1999.

 Attorney William Francis Pepper, representing the King family, presented evidence from 70 witnesses and 4,000 pages of transcripts.
 Pepper alleges in his book An Act of State (2003) that the evidence implicated the FBI, the CIA, the U.S. Army, the Memphis Police Department, and organized crime in the murder.
 The suit alleged government involvement; however, no government officials or agencies were named or made party to the suit, so there was no defense or evidence presented or refuted by the government.
-The jury of six blacks and six whites decided that King had been the victim of a conspiracy involving the Memphis police and federal agencies, finding Jowers and unknown co-defendants civilly liable and awarding the family $100.
+The jury of six black people and six white people decided that King had been the victim of a conspiracy involving the Memphis police and federal agencies, finding Jowers and unknown co-defendants civilly liable and awarding the family $100.

 Local assistant district attorney John Campbell, who was not involved in the case, said that the case was flawed and "overlooked so much contradictory evidence that never was presented".
 This civil verdict against Jowers has been claimed by some to have established Ray's criminal innocence, which the King family has always maintained, but it has no bearing on his guilty plea.
 In the United States, civil and criminal trials are always adjudicated independently.
 The family said that it had requested only $100 in damages to demonstrate that it was not seeking financial gain.
 Dexter King called the verdict "a vindication for us".
 At a press conference following the trial, he and his mother Coretta Scott King told reporters that they believed the mafia and state, local, and federal government agencies had conspired to plan the assassination and frame Ray as the shooter.
 When asked whom the family believed was the true assassin, Dexter King said that Jowers had identified Lt.
 Earl Clark of the Memphis Police Department as the shooter.